montehurd/mediawiki-quickstart/README.md

 - `name` required

-    skin name
+    Skin name
 - `repository` required

-    skin git repo url
+    Skin git repo url
 - `branch` required

-    skin branch to use
+    Skin branch to use
 - `wfLoadSkin` required

-    skin key value pair which will be added to LocalSettings.php
+    Skin key value pair which will be added to LocalSettings.php
 - `wgDefaultSkin` required

-    skin key value pair which will be added to LocalSettings.php
+    Skin key value pair which will be added to LocalSettings.php

 ## Extension Management